 Build To The Line: Design and Construction Challenges

 Learn more by downloading the Build To The Line Teacher Guide [here] or from the collections below.
-Subject materials are supplied to enable you to capture the excitement and creativity of the challenge inside your subject teaching.
+Curriuclum related materials are supplied to enable you to capture the excitement and creativity of the challenge inside your subject teaching.

-Each challenge features a global leader board that allows teams to pit their skills against teams all across the world.
+Each challenge features an optional leader board that allows teams to pit their skills against teams all across the world by scoring their creations.

 Cardboard is used as the primary building material in Build To The Line.
 Science today informs us of the urgent need to apply approaches to design and engineering that embody key principles of sustainability and low environmental impact.
 This will mean future engineers will need to rethink the materials they choose to use and their sources.
 Efficiency will also be a key consideration in the design process to ensure that scarce or valuable resources can be maximised.